oVirt/ovirt-site/source/develop/release-management/features/external-network-provider.html.md

 Many organizations use centralized network management systems to handle all their networking, and would like them to manage the network topology of their oVirt environments.
-Currently the only option of using external networks in oVirt is to used the OpenStack Neutron integration, which allows the import of OpenStack Neutron networks and the provisioning of VM's connected to these networks.
+Currently the only option of using external networks in oVirt is to use the OpenStack Neutron integration, which allows the import of OpenStack Neutron networks and the provisioning of VM's connected to these networks.
-This feature is however very specific to OpenStack Neutron.
+This feature is however very specific to OpenStack Neutron and tied to its Linux bridge and OVS plugins..
 We would like to extend this functionality to other external network providers, by making it simpler, more general and less dependant on OpenStack Neutron features.
 The result should be an API over which oVirt can communicate with external